stett/stett.github.io/_posts/2017-03-02-idea-for-generating-meshes-from-convex-mathematical-geometry.md

 In this shot, three different geometries were meshed using this method - they are drawn using white wireframes.
 A cube, a sphere, and a sphere-swept cube (which is just the [Minkowski sum](https://en.wikipedia.org/wiki/Minkowski_addition) of the two).
 The wireframe for the plain old sphere is mostly masked by its non-debug mesh in this picture :P

 Here are a few more.
 Pay no heed to the intersecting cubes.
+Nor the tiny icosahedrons inside the capsule shapes.

 [![Some interfering objects][2]][2]